JimCodified/12factor/06_processes.md

 * for scalability
 * fault tolerance (crashes, ...)

-The data that need to be persisted, must be saved in a stateful resources (Database, shared filesystem, ...)
+Data that needs to be persisted, must be saved in a stateful resources (Database, shared filesystem, ...)

-Eg: sessions can easily be saved in a Redis kv store
+Eg: sessions can easily be saved in a Redis key-value store

-Note: Sticky session violate 12 factor.
+Note: Sticky sessions violate 12 factor.

 ## What does that mean for our application ?

-The voting application stores session in a distributed Redis kv store.
-(MongoDB is another possible option).
+The voting application stores session in a Redis kv store.

 ```python